Yamaha R6 Silverstone photographic guide

 New higher fencing in 2024 means that there is no clear view of the track at the Luffield terraces even with a step.
 There are two other good shots here.
 One to the right of the terraces looking into the entry to the corner.
 One other on the exit of the corner.
 With both of these shots you will be shooting through the fence.

-Edit A popular spot for spectators and snappers alike is the Luffield terracing which used to provide good views from Brooklands through to Woodcote.
+A popular spot for spectators and snappers alike is the Luffield terracing which used to provide good views from Brooklands through to Woodcote.
+A higher new fence has been erected at Luffield, you will require a step to shoot over the fence.
+The shot below is pre-2024 from the terrace.

 One of the few places on the track where you can get really close to the cars is Maggots – it is worth standing and watching for a few minutes here.
 It’s pretty obvious who is trying hard – measured by how much kerb is taken at Maggots and through Becketts.
-There is a point where there is a gate for the marshals and with a step and patience, as it can be popular, it can provide a dramatic image (K1).
+There is a point where there is a gate for the marshals and with a step and patience, as it can be popular, it can provide a dramatic image.

 Walking alongside the Wellington Straight and crossing over the bridge leads to the BRDC (British Racing Drivers Club who own Silverstone) Grandstand.
 This is a members only grandstand which is sometimes open to non-members (G1).
 Shots from the grandstand require a long lens.
 On test days you can stand next to the fence in front of the BRDC grandstand as in the pictures of the British Super Bikes.